Funding Public Interest

 D. Spouse’s or Domestic Partner’s Income.
 In determining income for purposes of a graduate’s program participation, a graduate who is married or has a domestic partner (as defined by Emory University Human Resources) will be treated as having the higher of: (1) his or her individual income; or (2) half of the joint income.
 Any required graduate school educational loan payments for the spouse or domestic partner will be subtracted from that spouse’s or domestic partner’s annual income.
 In the event that both are applicants under the LRAP and each spouse or domestic partner has an annual income under the LRAP income ceiling, each spouse or domestic partner will be treated as having half of the joint income.

 F. Qualifying Loans.
 For purposes of this plan, all Law School educational loans are included in the graduate’s total debt.
 Qualifying loans include institutionally approved and certified Law School loans such as federal Stafford, federal Perkins, federal Graduate Plus, and private education loans administered through the Emory University Financial Aid office.
 Bar review loans do not qualify for the LRAP.
 The committee administering the LRAP has the discretion to determine whether other loans or debts not listed above qualify.
-It is an assumption of this program that a graduate’s loans are at standard rates of repayment; otherwise qualifying loans which have been accelerated will not be eligible for the LRAP.
-For the purposes of this plan, standard rates of repayment include the Pay As You Earn repayment plan, Income Based Repayment (IBR), and Income Contingent Repayment (ICR), all of which make the borrower eligible for loan forgiveness.
+It is an assumption of this program that a graduate’s loans are at standard rates of repayment; otherwise qualifying loans that have been accelerated will not be eligible for the LRAP.
+For the purposes of this plan, standard rates of repayment include the Pay As You Earn (PAYE) repayment plan, Income Based Repayment (IBR) and Income Contingent Repayment (ICR), all of which make the borrower eligible for loan forgiveness.
 Public service loan forgiveness is available directly through Pay as You Earn, and the College Cost Reduction and Access Act makes public service loan forgiveness possible for those who choose the IBR or ICR repayment plans.

 G. Leave of Absence.
 Graduates may take one one-year leave of absence from employment for medical or other significant reason (such as maternity leave) without violating the eligibility requirement under Section II.C., or going into loan repayment under Section III., below, upon written request of, and approval by, the LRAP Committee.
 During an approved leave of absence, a graduate will not be eligible for a loan or loan forgiveness under the terms of the LRAP.